Join CityClub

 Finally, you must add Corporation Tax services to your business tax account.
 You can do this by enrolling for corporation tax service in your business tax account, using your government gateway log-in (create one if you don’t have an account).
 HMRC will then send you a Corporation Tax activation code with instructions on how to activate the Corporation Tax service.

-Buying Through a LTD Company: Tax Advantages
+Buying Property As A Limited Company: Tax Advantages

 Purchasing property through a limited company can offer substantial tax benefits, particularly in reducing overall tax liabilities.
-Instead of being taxed on rental income at personal income tax rates, which can reach up to 40% or 45% for higher earners, investors would pay corporation tax, typically at a lower rate.
+Instead of being taxed on rental income at personal income tax rates, which can reach up to 40% or 45% for higher earners, investors who buy property through a limited company would pay corporation tax, typically at a lower rate.
 The current corporation tax rate is 19%, though this may change over time.

 BTL Mortgages